center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 #### Kali Setup
 Ensure OceanLotus GitHub repo is cloned to the Kali host and infrastrucre is set up according to the infrastructure.md (This includes ensure the handlers are configured correctly in the `config/handler_config.yml` file and the compiled binary for the control server has been built)

+Open a terminal window on your local machine (assuming a macOS or similar terminal)

 1. ssh to the Kali box hosting our C2 server in AWS
    ```
    ssh kali@10.90.30.26